 Microscopic portions of your blade get bent over or chipped during normal use.
 A ceramic honing rod will straighten (hone) your edge.
 Whetstones are needed to remove chips, or use our sharpening and repair service.
 Always cut on a wooden or plastic board, never a ceramic plate or glass.
 And please don’t try to cut frozen foods, shuck an oyster or open a tin of beans (!).

 Oxidation & Corrosion

 The copper lines on your TOG blade may darken with use.
 Don’t worry, this is normal oxidation.
 Rubbing lemon and salt on the blade can restore the appearance.
 Don’t do this too often as it can erode the copper.
 Stainless steel is not 100% corrosion-free.
 Rust spots can appear, especially if your knives are put in a dishwasher, left in water, or not dried after washing.
-Remove spots carefully with a stainless steel cleaner product or coarse wire wool.
+Remove spots carefully with a blade cleaner or coarse wire wool.
 Scourers will scratch your blades.

-Please wash and dry TOG knives by hand straight after use with a non-stick washing up sponge or a cloth.
+Please wash and dry TOG knives by hand straight after use with a non-scratch washing up sponge or a cloth.
 This will keep your blade in top shape.
 Putting a TOG knife in a dishwasher is certainly not a way to honour it.
 In fact this will void your guarantee.
 Dishwashers stress the handles of knives, encourage corrosion and rattle them against other metal utensils, dulling the blades.

 Some people say blunt knives are more dangerous than sharp ones.
 This is because you have to apply more pressure and because they might slip sideways instead of cutting down.
 We say sharp ones are dangerous too.
 So please do take care when using our knives and keep them out of the reach of children.
-For many people they will be much sharper than the knives you’re used to.
+For many people TOG will be much sharper than the knives you’re used to.